Lead and Copper in Drinking Water

 EPA published the Lead and Copper Rule Revisions (LCRR) in January 2021, which requires all Community Water Systems (CWS) and Non-Transient Non-Community Water Systems (NTNCWS) to submit an initial service line inventory to the Primacy Agency by October 16, 2024.
 Water systems must develop an inventory to identify the material(s) of service lines connected to the public water distribution system and categorize the service line materials as “Lead”, “Galvanized Requiring Replacement (GRR)”, “Non-lead”, or “Lead Status Unknown” (see link to MDE guidance below).
 Additionally, there are certain requirements for the water systems to make their information publicly accessible and to notify all persons served by the water system at the service connection with a lead, GRR, or lead status unknown service line.

-To comply with the service line inventory requirements of the LCRR, Maryland’s public water systems are required to use the inventory spreadsheet provided by MDE to document and report their service line inventory.
-Water systems must submit their initial inventory and inventory updates to MDE using this inventory spreadsheet.
+To comply with the service line inventory requirements of the LCRR, Maryland’s public water systems are required to use one of the service line inventory reporting forms provided by MDE to document and report their initial inventory and inventory updates.
+Water systems must submit their initial inventory and inventory updates to MDE.

 Water systems should use an appropriate MDE LCRR Service Line Inventory Spreadsheet that corresponds to the number of service connections in their water distribution system(s) as shown in the table below.